Problem

 Solution

 The major RDBMS platforms provide either encryption at rest solutions or dynamic masking, which obfuscates the data but keeps the original sensitive data and is accessible to anyone with high enough privileges.
-Neither of those solutions works for the scenarios given in the problem statement.
+Neither of those data privacy solutions works for the scenarios given in the problem statement.
 Thankfully, there are third-party solutions out there that do address this concern.
 One that can handle all the use cases is DataVeil.

 Multiple Database Platform Support